 His spouse?
 Employer?
 A buddy?

 Their drinks arrive.
-A Mexican Coke for her in a small glass bottle and for him, a pitcher of white wine.
+A Mexican Coke for her in a small glass bottle and a pitcher of white wine for him.
 Wine within the afternoon; why hadn’t I thought of that?
 I recognize his profile as he drinks.
 I usually notion I’d marry a person with a huge nostril.
 In my Brooklyn circle of relatives, we associated a big nose with intelligence, intensity.
-My husbands is brief and immediately, handsome even, however secretly, I do not forget it lightweight.
+My husband is brief and immediately handsome even, however secretly, I do not forget it lightweight.

 Then, the man pushes his lower back from the desk.
 He goes to the girl’s chair and follows at the back of her inside the route of the restrooms.
 I apprehend the haste, the grimace; they want to get your associate to a lavatory quickly.
 I try and read the ebook endorsed through a younger pal; however, it’s incorrect for my mood.
 The characters are all inexperienced, with too many years beforehand, a lack of urgency that permits them to maintain making identical mistakes.
 And the style, a university of tweets, posts, lists, and commercials, continues me at a distance.

 The couple returns, and their food arrives.
 He eliminates a wide-brimmed cotton solar hat from his p.C.
 And arranges it on her head, lightly swiping a few hairs from her eyes.
 He reaches into the % again for a suede pouch the color of caramel.
 He takes out an Accu-Chek glucometer, the same diabetes tracking tool my husband uses.
 I near my ebook and watch him prick her finger, then squeeze a drop of blood onto the strip.
 He performs the tasks with brisk, financial moves, but there’s a bored, irritated look on his face.
 Oh, how I love him!
 Caretaking is boring; meals, medication, hygiene, each day the equal ordinary.